breezy-team/loggerhead/docs/serve-branches.rst

 .. cmdoption:: --log-folder=LOG_FOLDER

-    The directory in which to place loggerhead's log files.
+    The directory in which to place Loggerhead's log files.

     Defaults to the current directory.